 Originally discovered in the rice paddies of Southeast Asia, bettas were first used as fighting fish by village children.
 Betting on fish fights later grew to become a popular gambling racket that could have devastating consequences for those who bet on the losing fish.
 At one point, the king of Siam (now known as Thailand) intervened and began taxing fish fights as a way of regulating the industry.

 Generations later, the descendants of bettas bred for their aggressive traits typically aren’t the fish found in our homes.
 Even so, modern-day betta fish have a bad reputation for being temperamental and territorial.
 But bettas aren’t the horrible tank mates they’re often made out to be — as long as you know something about them.
+So, what fish can live with bettas safely?
+Read on to find out.

 Despite their reputation, many bettas don’t actually fight to kill.
 Unless they’ve been specifically bred for aggression — or they occupy a small space with other bettas — most bettas will nip at each other, but they won’t necessarily fight to the death.